 I checkerboarded a hive for the first time yesterday.
 It wasn’t planned and I didn’t have my camera with me, but I whipped up a nifty little diagram to illustrate what I did — and I’m not saying what I did is right.
-But anyhow… I reversed the brood boxes on one of our hives (Hive #1) last week and didn’t have time to scrape off the bridge comb / burr comb that had built up on the frames over the winter.
+But anyhow… I reversed the brood boxes on one of my hives last week and didn’t have time to scrape off the bridge comb / burr comb that had built up on the frames over the winter.
 Unlike the last brood box reversal, all I did was exchange the positions of the boxes.
 I didn’t touch the frames.
 So yesterday during a brief hot spell (17°C), I decided to pull the frames, clean them up and inspect the hive while I was at it.
 Well, in my 661 days of beekeeping, I’d never witnessed so many bees packed into one hive, and most of the foragers weren’t even home.

 B = brood frames (and some pollen).